gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

 - ✅ Run automatically every day at 2:00 AM UTC
 - ✅ Execute the database sync script (`node index.js`)
 - ✅ Detect database changes by comparing file hashes
-- ✅ Create releases when database changes are detected
+- ✅ Create a new version when database changes are detected
-- ✅ Send email notifications for releases, failures, and warnings
+- ✅ Send email notifications for new version, failures, and warnings
 - ✅ Capture and include full logs in notifications
 - ✅ Uses Yarn for dependency management (with `yarn.lock` support)